usaid-cs/yesterday-i-learned/biology.md

+1. "Because information has to travel to your brain via neural pathways, everything you are experiencing actually happened 80 milliseconds in the past."
+Also: because the speed of light is instantaneous only relative to the photon, you never see anything at its present.
+1. Consciousness is theorised to be [various mechanisms to locate food](https://www.youtube.com/watch?v=H6u0VBqNBQ8).
+The theory does not explain whether clams, which eat through random filtration *but* can protect itself from danger, is considered conscious.
+1. Wood turned into coal because fungi didn't exist to break down the wood.
 1. [99% of spiders have 8 eyes, but the other 1% have 4, 2, or no eyes at all](https://bugguide.net/node/view/84423/data). - paraphrasing /u/FillsYourNiche
 1. The G spot was named after [Dr Grafenberg](http://news.bbc.co.uk/2/hi/uk_news/magazine/8443465.stm).
 Not the first one to find it, but the first one to think it exists.
 1. Tilapia skin, which replaced pig skin, can be used to [treat burn victims](https://www.labroots.com/trending/clinical-and-molecular-dx/6078/fishy-business-tilapia-skin-saves-burn-victims).